Sarah MacDonald's

 A full-day creative reset in the elements

-We spend the day painting, walking, talking, taking time to pause and reflect, working across two carefully chosen spots within West Penwith.
+We spend the day painting, walking, pausing, and reflecting, working across two carefully chosen locations within West Penwith.

 Testimonials